 The process of applying for visas and paperwork in Spain will vary by an expat’s nationality and individual circumstances.
 Although the bureaucratic system in Spain may seem complicated, the process is relatively smooth and straightforward with the correct documents and paperwork.

 Citizens of EU and EEA countries do not require a visa or permit of any kind to live and work in Spain.
-For now, UK citizens are also considered EU citizens with respect to Spanish employment and living laws.
-The impact that Brexit will have on this process is still unclear.
+The impact that Brexit has had on Spanish employment and living laws for Uk citizens living in Spain remains unclear.
 Within three months of arriving in Spain, all foreign residents must apply for a tax identification code known as the Número Identificación de Extranjeros, or NIE (see below).

 All citizens of non EU/EEA nations will require a long term national visa (visado nacionale) in order to stay in Spain for longer than 90 days.
 Non-EU Citizens should begin the process of applying for a visa at their nearest Spanish embassy or consulate.
-There are many different categories of visa corresponding to different purposes of stay, including the most popular visado de trabajo y residencia (a combined work and residency visa).
+In terms of visas and paperwork in Spain, there are many different categories of visa corresponding to different purposes of stay, including the most popular visado de trabajo y residencia (a combined work and residency visa).
 There are specific visas for students (visado de estudios), retirees and those joining relatives in Spain (visado de residencia).
 See the full list of options here.